 This presentation is for information purposes only and does not constitute an offer or invitation to sell or the solicitation of an offer or invitation to purchase any securities ("Securities") of HDFC Life Insurance Company Limited ("HDFC Life" or the "Company") in India, the United States, Canada, the People's Republic of China, Japan or any other jurisdiction.
 This presentation is not for publication or distribution, directly or indirectly, in or into the United States (including its territories and possessions, any state of the United States and the District of Columbia).
-The securities of the Company may not be offered or sold in the United States.
-You confirm that you are either: (i) a "qualified institutional buyer" as defined in Rule 144A under the U.S. Securities Act of 1933, as amended, or (ii) outside the United States.
+The securities of the Company may not be offered or sold in the United States in the absence of registration or an exemption from registration under the U.S. Securities Act of 1933, as amended, or (ii) a "qualified institutional buyer" as defined in Rule 144A under the U.S. Securities Act of 1933, as amended, or (ii) outside the United States.
 By receiving this presentation, you are agreeing to be bound by the foregoing and below restrictions.
 Any failure to comply with these restrictions will constitute a violation of applicable securities laws.